-BGP: timer-wheel running slow by 1 ticks appears in the debug
+BGP: timer-wheel running slow by 1 ticks appears in the debug output.

-A.

 This message only shows up when a BGP debug is turned on the router.
 It is just an informational message and not an error message.
 This informational message relates to BGP internal timers.
 This message can be ignored by issuing undebug all command.

-Is it possible to track an interface and change the route
+Is it possible to track an interface and change the route availability?

-A. Yes, it is possible to track the state change of an interface and route availability with the Enhanced Object tracking.
+Yes, it is possible to track the state change of an interface and route availability with the Enhanced Object tracking.